Welcome to ApproachAvoid.com

 DO: Lessons from this work on EROI.
 We as individuals, organizations, and society are constantly seeking excess energy to survive and thrive.
 We also seek order and certainty as they increase our chances of survival - (Disorder and uncertainty demand energy - increases risk).
 Since the direction is constantly toward disorder, we need energy to keep our world in order.
 Energy, Order, and Certainty - all three are important points as we design maps.
 Societies seek to grow, which demands energy.
 But it is also important to note that a society that just stays where it is at requires a lot of energy.
 Think of all the infrastructure of a city.
 Even if a particular city does not grow or is in decline, it will still require a lot of energy to maintain wealth from the past (because of disorder).

-Human society, a nation, an organization, and an individual would be better served when disorder can either be eliminated, reduced, or at least better managed as to not waste important energy.
+Human society, a nation, an organization, and an individual would be better served when a particular disorder can either be eliminated, reduced, or at least better managed as to not waste important energy.

 Observations